chris-529/haul/README.md

 Done: Auth + login functionality, with JWT for security and a middleware to force it

-Done: Saving receipts + items in receipt per user
+Done: Saving/retrieving receipts from a given userID

-In progress: Getting receipts + front end + more security measures
+In progress: Front end, more security measures, and completing the REST api

 # Roadmap
 - Receipt image upload + AI parsing (async)